andepants/code-review/README.md

 npm install
 npm run dev
 ```
-Or just go to the live link above
+Or just go to the live link above.

 > [!NOTE]
 > You need a Claude API key to run it locally.
 You can get it from [Anthropic Console](https://console.anthropic.com/settings/keys).